mend/renovate-ce-ee/docs/read-only-fs.md

 The custom images https://hub.docker.com/repository/docker/mend/renovate-ee-server and https://hub.docker.com/repository/docker/mend/renovate-ee-worker have been built to support read-only FS.
 Use whatever is the latest `9.0.0-pre.x` tag available.

-The `-full` worker image is now yet supported.
+The `-full` worker image is not yet supported.

 ## Run the images in read-only mode